omarsinan/15-112-Project/README.md

 ### Final Features (complete features)
 All the features listed above as well as:
-- Add a game or two to the project and have the ability to save the scores of the user.
+- Add a game to the project
-- Speech regonition to open the apps and do certain commands.
 - Better and cleaner UI with images in place of empty buttons (e.g. shutdown button) which in turn, improves the UX.

 ### Special Features